Bose-Einstein Condensation and Dissipative Dynamics in a Relativistic Pion Gas: Introduction

-The article is organized as follows: a detailed formulation of the shear and bulk viscosity and the speed of sound estimation for a hot pion gas under BEC formulation is characterized in Sec.~\ref{formulation}.
+This article is organized as follows: a detailed formulation of pion BEC, its thermodynamics, and subsequently the shear and bulk viscosity and the speed of sound estimation for a hot pion gas under BEC formulation are characterized in Sec.~\ref{formulation}.
 In Sec.~\ref{res}, a detailed discussion is carried out on the obtained results and their implications.
-Finally, in Sec.~\ref{sum}, we summarize our findings.
+Finally, in Sec.~\ref{sum}, the findings are summarized.